Language policy in Ukraine

+In June 2023, a bill for a new law (No. 9432) on the use of English as one of Ukraine's languages for international communication was introduced by president Zelenskyy.
+Among other things, the bill encourages use of Ukrainian subtitles rather than dubbing for imported English-language movies.

 Overview

 Since the fall of the Soviet Union and the independence of Ukraine, the Russian language has dwindled.
 In 2001 it remained one of the two most used languages for business, legal proceedings, science, artistry, and many other spheres of everyday life.
 According to the 2001 census, 67.5% of the citizens of Ukraine regarded Ukrainian as their native language, with Russian being considered the native language for another 29.6%.
 Various other languages constituted the remaining 2.9%.

 Soviet era

 During the Soviet era, the status of Ukrainian was legally codified in 1922, when Ukrainian and Russian were declared to be of "national significance" and schools were allowed to use them both in teaching; they were never adopted as official languages of Soviet Ukraine but had formally equal status as "generally used languages".
 In practice, however, Ukrainian was mainly a rural language and had lower prestige than Russian, which was the language of the educated urban society.
-After an initial phase of official commitment to Ukrainization in the 1920s and early 1930s, the Soviet era was marked by an increasing trend toward Russification.
+After an initial phase of official commitment to Ukrainization in the 1920s and early 1930s under the Korenizatsiia policy, the Soviet era was marked by an increasing trend toward Russification.
 In 1938 the study of Russian was made obligatory and in 1958 the study of the mother-tongue was made optional.
 From 1959 to 1989, on average 60-70% of the population spoke Ukrainian and 20% spoke Russian; Yiddish was also widely spoken by the decreasing Jewish population (from 14% in 1959 to 3.9% in 1989).